davidlaprade/davidlaprade.github.io/_posts/2018-11-23-my-biggest-doubt-about-btc.md

 If one were to take all of the official United States bills and destroy half of them, each remaining bill would in some sense be now worth twice as much as before.
 This is because it would now represent twice as much economic value.

-Pampered as Americans are by the stability of our government, and the banks that it props up, I think it's easy for us to think of economic value as a kind of objective, mind-independent reality.
-It's easy to think of economic value as real, as existing independent of anyone's thinking so.

 This is a natural way to think of economic value